psu-stewardship/gpgroup/README.md

 - Encrypted files should be stored ascii armored, for ease of git management, reading, and distribution.
 They should still get a .gpg extension though.
 - Chef will need a little library method like `Chef::GPG.decrypt` that knows how to decrypt a secret using the machine’s key and return that secret's contents.
 It should raise an exception if the decryption fails.
 This library method probably isn’t part of the gpg utility package.
 - We're only going to be supporting gpg1 for now, not gpg2.
 The syntax of commands is different, and there's not a clear benefit to supporting gpg2.
 See this confusing discussion: http://ubuntuforums.org/showthread.php?t=1001120
+- The .gpg-recipients file must include at least one id/email
+- Each entry in .gpg-recipients should have a public key under .gpg-known-keys/

 Example directory structure: